everett-hayes/FundingResourceApi/README.md

 }
 ```

-Hopefully this helped you to understand the API :)
+Hopefully this helped you to understand the API :).
+To get a better idea of how to format query URLs check our controllers.
+Each method has its URL documented above and also check out the routes.rb file.

 ## Notes on Auth ##